 We are two sisters and live in Austria.
 Grown up together in the south near the Slovenian and Italian boarder, we no longer live at the same place, but are deeply connected and share your passion for good food, family-life, nature, science and medicine.

-I live in Graz with my husband and 3 children and did my dissertation in the field of molecular biology.
+I am a family man and always busy with my three children.
+I studied biology and completed my dissertation in the field of molecular biology.

 I follow news in the field of aging research with great interest and try to incorporate it into my everyday life.
 Here I would like to apply my knowledge in such a way that everyone can apply it at home: namely, bringing the latest science to the dining table.